-Sophomore forward Kayla Mork scored the game-tying goal for the Wildcats
+Sophomore forward Kayla Mork nets game-tying goal for Wildcats

 DURHAM, N.H. - Sophomore Kayla Mork (Victoria, Minn.) tallied the game-tying goal with 2:14 remaining in the third period and help the University of New Hampshire women's hockey team to a 3-3 tie against Providence Sunday afternoon at the Whittemore Center.

 With the draw, the Wildcats now stand at 13-14-3 overall and 9-7-2 in conference play while the Friars are now 14-12-5 and 8-7-3 in Hockey East action.

 Kristina Lavoie (Fonthill, Ontario) got the scoring started in the first period when she scored her fourth goal of the weekend and first of the game on a power play.
 Alexis Crossley (Cole Harbour, Nova Scotia) started the play as she passed the puck up to Kristine Horn (Utica, Mich.).
 Horn then found Lavoie waiting in front of the net who in turn put it away for the goal at 10:16 of the first.